mdai26/PGNN/README.md

     ```
     conda activate pgnn
     ```
-  - train the model from the scratch (the default parameters are the optimized hyperparameters stated in the paper)
+  - train the model from scratch (the default parameters are the optimized hyperparameters stated in the paper)
     ```
     python main.py
     ```

 ### Available trained model weight

-The available trained model weight using the 5000 microstructure-conductivity dataset can be found through this [link]().
+The available trained model weight using the microstructure-conductivity training dataset can be found through this [link](https://drive.google.com/drive/folders/1ZxbRhB0Q5BLh89LYblG_GZGJsqtsiMuq?usp=sharing).

 To load the model weight
 ```
 python main.py --load_model=checkpoint.pth.tar
 ```
+## License

+CGCNN is released under the MIT License.